natefzz/takumi/README.md

 # Takumi

-Takumi is a **image rendering engine** written in Rust and **provide bindings for Node.js, WebAssembly**.
-Suitable for high-throughput image rendering workloads like Open Graph images, Twitter images, etc.
+Takumi is an **image rendering engine** written in Rust that provides bindings for Node.js and WebAssembly.
+Suitable for high-throughput image rendering workloads such as Open Graph images and Twitter images.

 For newcomers, check out the [Overview](https://takumi.kane.tw/docs) page for installation and usage.